AMSP-04/NETN-LOG/NETN-LOG.md

 # Transfer of Supplies

 Federates can have the capability to provide and/or store supplies.
-These capabilities can be offered as supply and storage services to other federates.
-The supply and storage services involve the transfer of materiel from a simulated entity modelled in one federate to antoher entity modelled in another federate.
+These capabilities can be offered as services to other federates and involve the transfer of materiel from a simulated entity modelled in one federate to antoher entity modelled in another federate.

 Supply and storage services are different in terms of flow of materiel between service consumer and provider.